-The cambium is composed of two fundamental types of cells viz. (i) fusiform initial and (ii) ray-initials.
-Fusiform initials are fusiform i.c. elongated, tappered cells, which give rise to the vertical system of secondary tissues.
-Ray-initials are more or less isodiametric and give rise to the horizontal ray parenchyma.
+The cambium is composed of two fundamental types of cells viz. (i) fusiform initials and (ii) ray initials.
+Fusiform initials are fusiform, i.e., elongated, tapered cells, which give rise to the vertical system of secondary tissues.
+Ray initials are more or less isodiametric and give rise to the horizontal ray parenchyma.

-The cambium, here and there, also produces short strips of radially elongated parenchymatous cells both of the inner and outer sides instead of xylem and phloem.
+The cambium, here and there, also produces short strips of radially elongated parenchymatous cells on both the inner and outer sides instead of xylem and phloem.
 These form the secondary medullary rays and are one to few cells in thickness and one to many cells in height.
-It helps in the establishment of connections in between the pith and cortex and helps in translocation of elaborated food matters.
+They help in the establishment of connections between the pith and cortex and assist in the translocation of elaborated food matters.

-In some monocots like Agave, Dracaena, etc a type of vascular cambium is present in the peripheral region of the stem.
+In some monocots like Agave, Dracaena, etc., a type of vascular cambium is present in the peripheral region of the stem.
 This cambium gives rise to entire vascular bundles comprising both xylem and phloem on the inner side, and the parenchymatous tissue on the outer side.
 Here, the cells of the cambium region may be fusiform, rectangular or polygonal and even may vary in a single plant.

-3.3 Seasonal activity of vascular cambium
+Seasonal activity of vascular cambium

-The cambium remains active through out the entire life of plants those which are growing in tropical regions.
-Activity of cambium fluctuates with the fluctuation of the atmosphere.
-In spring the cambium forms xylem vessels with wide cavities.
+The cambium remains active throughout the entire life of plants that are growing in tropical regions.
+Activity of the cambium fluctuates with the fluctuations of the atmosphere.
+In spring, the cambium forms xylem vessels with wide cavities.
 This is known as spring wood or early wood.
 The inactive period of vegetative growth of the plants is in winter and the cambium forms vessels of smaller diameter.
 This is called autumn wood or late wood.
-Two types of this nature of vessels together form an annual ring and that represents one year growth.
-The age of a plant can roughly be determined by counting the total number of annual rings and this process of counting of age is known as dendrochronology.
-On the other hand from anatomical point of view, according to Fahn (1982), the activity of cambial cells takes place in two stages such as, (i) initially the cambial cells become wider radially and (ii) secondly the cells begin to divide.
+Two types of vessels of this nature together form an annual ring, which represents one year's growth.
+The age of a plant can roughly be determined by counting the total number of annual rings, and this process of counting the age is known as dendrochronology.
+On the other hand, from an anatomical point of view, according to Fahn (1982), the activity of cambial cells takes place in two stages: (i) initially the cambial cells become wider radially, and (ii) secondly the cells begin to divide.
 The radial walls of cambial cells usually become weakened with the enlargement of their cells.
-In this stage the bark of stems and roots may be peeled easily.
-In later stages this easy separation of the bark from xylem is also possible due to the increase in number of cells in the cambial zone through cell divisions.
+In this stage, the bark of stems and roots may be peeled easily.
+In later stages, this easy separation of the bark from the xylem is also possible due to an increase in the number of cells in the cambial zone through cell divisions.
 The separation mainly takes place in the region of young xylem cells that have reached their maximum diameter but still have their primary walls.

-3.3.1 Important natural activity of cambium
+Important natural activity of cambium

-(1) Cambium always produce secondary xylem towards inner side and secondary phloem towards out side.
+(1) Cambium always produces secondary xylem towards the inner side and secondary phloem towards the outer side.

 (2) It is always produced at a particular position.
-In a wounded stem new cambium is always formed at the beneath and parallel to the exposed surface and the new cambium completes the broken cylinder.
+In a wounded stem, new cambium is always formed beneath and parallel to the exposed surface, and the new cambium completes the broken cylinder.